music-practice-tools/youtube-current-time/README.md

 Project was designed to support interactive music activities in the [Musical U](https://www.musical-u.com/) Musician's Ear course.

+An updated version with smoother UI is used within MusicalU courses.
+I developed it when working with the MU team.

 ![A large clear timer overlayed on a video](demo.png?raw=true "The timer in action")

 ## Try and install